Tom Whelan

-He went on to become a coach, athletic director and principal of Lynn English High School, where the academic wing built in the 1990s was named after him.
+He became a coach, athletic director and principal of Lynn English High School, where the academic wing built in the 1990s was named after him.
 He was married to Mildred, and had five children – Thomas, Mary Jane, Mildred, Robert and William.

 In the late 1930s, he umpired for several summers in the Cape Cod Baseball League, and served as umpire-in-chief in 1937 and 1938.

-Known for his encouraging and positive outlook, he assisted many Lynn English athletes attend college.
+Known for his encouraging and positive outlook, he assisted many Lynn English athletes attending college.
 In this spirit, his many grandchildren maintain an annual scholarship in honor of their grandfather/grandmother, and their parents who all attended Lynn English High School.